FatemehKaram/rag-threat-intel-assistant-app/README.md

 2. Enter threat indicator in the input field
 3. Click "Analyze Threat" or press Enter
 4. Review results and chat with AI assistant
+5. Click "View Stored Data" to see complete JSON analysis data

 ### API Usage
 ```bash